jimweirich/rspec-given/README.md

 ### Minitest/Given

-A new minitest-given gem allows Given/When/Then notation directly in Minitest::Spec specifications.
+A new minispec-given gem allows Given/When/Then notation directly in Minitest::Spec specifications.

 When switching from RSpec/Given to Minitest/Given, here are some